mmterpstra/molgenis-c5-RnaGemini/README.md

 =====================

-A pipeline for RNA-seq written in molgenis compute 5.
+A pipeline for reference based RNA-seq written in [molgenis compute 5](http://www.molgenis.org/wiki/ComputeStart) , also see their pipeline explaination at https://github.com/molgenis/molgenis-pipelines.
 For local use.
 Written in bash.
-Released to be a guide for rna analysis.
+Released to be a guide for rna analysis or a solution when you are able to apply the pipeline.

 Gemini:For The two-pass usage of rna-STAR